postsharp/PostSharp.Documentation/conceptual/Model/UndoRedo/undoredo-start.md

 ---
 # Making Your Model Recordable

+> [!CAUTION]
+> Undo/Redo was deprecated in PostSharp 2026.0 and will not be maintained.
+The API will be remoed in the future.

 To make an object usable for undo/redo operations, you will need to add the <xref:PostSharp.Patterns.Recording.RecordableAttribute> aspect to the class.
 This aspect instruments changes to fields and records them into a <xref:PostSharp.Patterns.Recording.Recorder>.
 The aspect also instruments public methods to group field changes into logical operations.